Tyil/gabu/readme.md

 Edit the YAML file at `/etc/gabu.yaml` to your leisure.
 Most importantly, make sure you have a proper URL defined for the feed(s) you want to keep track of.

+### Regexes
+The `regexes` key for a given feed are directly dropped into Perl.
+As such, if you want to match certain characters literally, such as `(`, you must escape them appropriately, in this case as `\(`.

 ## Running
 Simply run the `gabu` file after setting up the configuration